Kyle Rittenhouse testifies 'I didn't do anything wrong' when he shot Joseph Rosenbaum - KESQ

 By Eric Levenson, Brad Parks and Carma Hassan, CNN

-Kyle Rittenhouse testified Wednesday that he was scared for his life and acted in self-defense when he fatally shot Joseph Rosenbaum last year in Kenosha, Wisconsin, in what is likely to be the pivotal testimony of his homicide trial.
+Kyle Rittenhouse testified Wednesday that he acted in self-defense when he fatally shot Joseph Rosenbaum last year in Kenosha, Wisconsin, in what is likely to be the pivotal testimony of his homicide trial.

 “I didn’t do anything wrong.
 I defended myself,” he testified.